norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 * Different Strokes
 * the Cosby Show

 I remembered watching _Family Matters_ instead of _Full House_ because Carl Winslow was much cooler than Danny Tanner.
 I remembered that Mister Cooper was a less creepy mentor than the next door neighbor in _Boy Meets World_.
 But I didn't remember that a lot of my TV family was black.
 My mind hadn't registered what they _were_, in part because that thinking was decidedly out of fashion at the time those memories were formed.
-Is that type of mental classification
+Is the way I remembered those characters really all that different from cringing any time I see `if isinstance(x, y):`  in what is supposed to be d

  Is it all that surprising that the heyday of dynamcially typed OOP-forward languages like Python and Ruby coencided with societal pressure to "be colorblind" in our interactions with others?

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxMjcxODgxMSwyMDE2NjEyMjU0LDIwMT
+eyJoaXN0b3J5IjpbLTU1NTM1NzAzNCwyMDE2NjEyMjU0LDIwMT
 Y2MTIyNTQsNTc2NjQ3ODkwLC02OTM2MDc2MTAsMTA5MDU1MDIz
 OF19
 -->